shikshya1/portfolio/content/en/AWS/project-1.md

 sls plugin install --name serverless-python-requirements
 ```

-Update the handler.py with the code that you want to run add the python pacakages that you need to run the code in requirements.txt
+Update the handler.py with the code that you want to run and add the python packages that you need to run the code in requirements.txt

 ```
 try: